 Uncoordinated Agents Produce Structurally Predictable Failures

 Multi-agent coding failures resemble distributed-systems problems, driven by isolated context windows, stateless execution, and the lack of native shared-state primitives.
-Five failure modes recur often enough to be treated as architectural:
+Five failure modes recur often enough to treat as architectural:

 - Silent file overwrites.
 Two agents edit the same file concurrently; the codebase still compiles, one agent's contribution is gone, and no warning fires because no locking or conflict detection exists in the agent execution layer by default.
 Git worktree isolation is the standard remediation, and the debugging parallel agents guide walks through how to apply it.